sujit70777/Awsome-Mobile-App-Development/README.md

 - [ANDLineChartView](https://github.com/anaglik/ANDLineChartView) - ANDLineChartView is easy to use view-based class for displaying animated line chart.
 - [Charts](https://github.com/danielgindi/Charts) - A powerful chart/graph framework, the iOS equivalent to [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart).
+- [core-plot](https://github.com/core-plot/core-plot) - A 2D plotting lib which is highly customizable and capable of drawing many types of plots.